ablaom/mlj2/doc/adding_new_models.md

 At present the following checklist is just for supervised learner models in lazily loaded external packages.

+> This checklist does not apply yet.
+It supposes we have made certain
+> organizational changes to MLJ not yet discussed.

 - Copy and edit file ["src/interfaces/DecisionTree.jl"](../src/interfaces/DecisionTree.jl)
 which is annotated for use as a template.
 Give your new file a name